-A Threatened Species Index for mammals in the Northern Territory

-Different taxonomic groups can be explored individually in the Threatened Species Index.
+A Threatened Species Index for mammals in Tasmania Different taxonomic groups can be explored individually in the Threatened Species Index.
 And we can also look at trends produced for Australian states and territories.
-Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for the Northern Territory (Figure 1A).
-In its first iteration, this index incorporates data from 10 threatened and nearthreatened mammal taxa (Near Threatened, Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
-We used information from the Australian Species Profile and Threats Database and the international

-IUCN Red List as of July 2019 to make a decision about the currently listed taxa (143 taxa, which counts both species and subspecies).
+Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for Tasmania (Figure 1A).
+In its first iteration, this index incorporates data from three threatened and near-threatened mammal taxa (Near Threatened.
+Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
+We used information from the Australian Species Profile and Threats Database and the international IUCN Red List as of July 2019 to make a decision about the currently listed taxa.
 Data on these mammal taxa come from fixed sites where they have been repeatedly monitored in a systematic and standardised way.
 The index shows the estimated yearly change in relative abundance of threatened and near-threatened mammal taxa in relation to a baseline year, for which 1995 was chosen, where the index is set to 1.0.
 This baseline year was chosen because very few of the ongoing monitoring programs originated before 1995.
+However, later baseline years are also available to support the specific needs of conservation managers and can be selected via the web-app.
+Changes in the index are proportional - a value of 0.5 indicates the multi-taxon relative abundance is 50% below the baseline value; a value of 1.5 indicates 50% above baseline.